British Airways has amended its rules on eVouchers and Future Travel Vouchers.

 That said, I strongly recommend that you do NOT do this until the very last minute before your 241 voucher is about to expire.
 I expect British Airways to extend them anyway, and your 241 voucher is far more flexible when it is completely under your control.

-Extending outstanding vouchers to 30th April 2023 is a sensible move by British Airways.
-Even if short haul travel opens up this Summer, many favourite long haul routes are likely to remain closed for longer.
+Extending outstanding vouchers to 30th September 2023 is a sensible move by British Airways.
+Even if short haul travel opens up fully this Autumn, many favourite long haul routes are likely to remain closed for longer.

 The updated rules regarding Future Travel Vouchers can be found on this page of ba.com.

 How to earn Avios from UK credit cards (October 2021)

 As a reminder, there are various ways of earning Avios points from UK credit cards.
 Many cards also have generous sign-up bonuses!

 There are two official British Airways American Express cards.
 Both have increased sign-up bonuses until 2nd November 2021:

 You can also get generous sign-up bonuses by applying for American Express cards which earn Membership Rewards points, such as:

 The 30,000 points bonus on Amex Gold runs to 9th November 2021.
 The 60,000 points bonus on The Platinum Card runs to 2nd November 2021.

 We recommend Capital On Tap for limited companies.
 You earn 1 Avios per £1 which is impressive for a Visa card: